Property Management Business Plan

 Revenue and Cost Drivers

-[Company Name]’s revenues will come primarily from commissions earned from client rental fees and real estate sales and purchases.
+[Property Management Business Name]’s revenues will come primarily from commissions earned from client rental fees and real estate sales and purchases.

 Capital Requirements and Use of Funds